dobrite/yoga-wrapper-rs/README.md

-A verbatim rust wrapper for [Yoga](https://github.com/facebook/yoga).
+Not much more than a manual bindgen rust wrapper for [Yoga](https://github.com/facebook/yoga).
 Probably most likely very unsafe.

-Expects the yoga repo to be cloned in `/usr/local/lib/` (see `build.rs`).

 #### Running the "C" example: